-- of a three-year duration starting from the grant date, with an effective delivery of the remaining 50% of the acquired shared at the term of an acquisition period of three years; - the shares granted are not subject to any holding periods.
+- of a two-year duration starting from the grant date, with an effective delivery of 50% of the acquired shares at the term of the two-year acquisition period; - of a three-year duration starting from the grant date, with an effective delivery of the remaining 50% of the acquired shared at the term of an acquisition period of three years; - the shares granted are not subject to any holding periods.

-The final acquisition of the shares granted as part of the 2019 and 2020 plans mentioned in the table below is effective for all the beneficiaries after an acquisition period of two years for half of the acquired shares and of three years for the remainder, with the exception of the Executive Leadership Team members, for whom the acquisition period is of three years.
-The acquired shares are not subject to any holding period, with the exception of the limitations applicable mainly to the corporate officers.
+The final acquisition of the shares granted as part of the 2019, 2020 and 2021 plans mentioned in the table below is effective for all the beneficiaries after an acquisition period of two years for half of the acquired shares and of three years for the remainder, with the exception of the Executive Leadership Team members, for whom the acquisition period is of three years.
+The acquired shares are not subject to any holding period, with the exception of the limitations applicable to the corporate officers.